 What did the project achieve?

-“Our results reveal more about how different surgical techniques used to treat babies born with hypoplastic left heart syndrome (HLHS) can impact on the growth and function of their tiny hearts,” says Dr Pablo Lamata of King’s College London.
+“We have developed the technology that assesses with unprecedented detail how different surgical techniques used to treat babies born with hypoplastic left heart syndrome (HLHS) can impact on the growth and function of their tiny hearts and vessels” says Dr Pablo Lamata of King’s College London.
 “This valuable knowledge will help surgical teams to select the best approaches to use in the future – improving the chances of a successful outcome.”

 Babies born with HLHS will need a series of life-saving operations during their first few years of life, but it is currently unclear which surgical techniques will work best for each child.
 In this study, the team was using recent advances in 3D imaging and computational anatomy to examine the structure and function of the heart in babies with the condition – to better understand the impact of different surgical techniques.

 “We identified subtle differences in the structure and function of babies’ hearts – which depended on which of two different surgical techniques were used,” says Dr Lamata.
 “More research is now needed to understand how this affects long-term outcomes for these vulnerable patients.”

 Babies born with HLHS often have an underdeveloped aorta, the main blood vessel of the circulatory system.
 They will usually need early surgeries to reconstruct the part of the vessel closest to the heart, which aims to improve blood flow.

 “Our results show that this can increase the burden on the heart because the part of the aorta that has not been reconstructed is then not wide enough to accommodate all the blood that needs to be distributed around the body,” says Dr Lamata.

 The lessons learned in this project are also helping the team to advance towards the use of sophisticated, non-invasive imaging tests for assessing children with aortic flow conditions like HLHS.